system dot gay

 memory + awareness #

 Our memory between headmates varies significantly depending on who's involved and the type of switch.
 Zari and Ethan co-front about 20-30% of the time, but even then our memory access is asymmetrical - when Ethan fronts, he can access much of Zari's memory, but Zari has more limited access to his experiences.
-During distinct switches (which happen most of the time), we rely heavily on reading previous messages and leaving notes for each other in Discord to catch up on what we missed.
+We rely heavily on reading past messages, and leaving notes for each other to track things like meals, medications, and where we've went.

 With other headmates, the memory separation is even more pronounced.
-When Melanie returned from dormancy recently, her last clear memory was from last August - she had no awareness of the months that had passed. sky's memory patterns are still unclear to us, partly because she typically fronts during overwhelming situations where memory formation might be disrupted anyway.
+When Melanie returned from dormancy, her last clear memory was from last August - she had no awareness of the months that had passed.

-We do still experience full amnesia, particularly during therapy sessions or high-stress situations where switches happen without much co-consciousness.
-These moments can leave us trying to piece together conversations or experiences that feel like someone else entirely lived through them, which can be confusing for us and the people around us.
+We do experience full dissociative amnesia, particularly during therapy sessions or high-stress situations where switches happen harshly.
+These moments can leave us trying to piece together conversations or experiences that feel like someone else lived through them, which can be confusing for us and the people around us.

 sharing information #